 Head west on Rte 213 one mile to Rte 209.
 Turn right at the light and enter the charming hamlet of Stone Ridge.
 From Rte 209, turn left onto Rte 213 (County Rte 4) for a very pretty ride.
 Continue on Rte.
 213 to Olive Bridge.
 Turn left onto Rte 28A, then right onto Reservoir Road (Rte 42) which leads to a bridge with spectacular views of the Ashokan Reservoir.
 You can park nearby and take a walk.
 Or, from Rte 213, turn left on Rte 28A and continue around the western portion of the reservoir past West Shokan and to Boiceville, where you'll reach Rte 28.

 Turn left onto Rte 28 to Mt.
 Tremper, home of The Emerson Resort and Spa, an ideal getaway destination.
-Shop at the Emerson Country Store, home of the World's Largest Kaleidoscope, fine shops and a deli for a casual meal or snack.
-Indulge in treatments at their award-winning spa, then relax with an evening meal at The Phoenix or Catamount Restaurant and Coffee Bar.
-Take a stoll along River Walk, play cards and chess in the Great room, then settle in for the evening for some well-deserved rest and relaxation.
+Shop at the Emerson Country Store, home of the World's Largest Kaleidoscope, fine shops and a deli for a casual meal.
+Indulge in treatments at their award-winning spa, then relax with an evening meal at Catamount Restaurant or Woodnotes Grille.
+Take a stroll along River Walk, play cards and chess in the Great Room, then settle in for the evening for some well-deserved rest and relaxation.

 Start your day with a delicious breakfast at The Emerson, or take a right onto Rte.
 28 to Phoenicia, a Top 10 "Coolest Small Town in America" for a morning treat at Sweet Sue's (845/688-7852) on Main Street or Mama's Boy.
 Explore the nooks and crannies of Phoenicia, which has art galleries, shops, lots of dining choices, and plenty of outdoor activities.